shovon/fediverse/learning/everything-fediverse.md

 For example, rather than writing out `http://www.w3.org/ns/ldp#inbox`, I will write out `as:inbox`, which aliases `https://www.w3.org/ns/activitystreams#inbox`, which in turn aliases `ldp:inbox`, and `ldp` aliases `http://www.w3.org/ns/ldp#`.

-That said, in JSON form, explicit aliasing is not necessary, because JSON-LD expanders are perfectly capable of resolving the so-called "human-readable" field names perfectly fine, given the appropriate aliases in the contexts.
+That said, in JSON form, explicit aliasing is not necessary, because JSON-LD expanders are capable of resolving the so-called "human-readable" field names perfectly fine, given the appropriate aliases in the contexts.

-So while I'd write `as:inbox` in this paragraphs, in JSON, as long as I provide the appropriate context, I'd simply write `inbox`, like so:
+So while I'd write `as:inbox` in these paragraphs, in JSON, as long as I provide the appropriate context, I'd simply write `inbox`, like so:

 ```json
 {